 Latest information and guidance regarding COVID-19

-With the COVID-19 situation continuing to evolve, we encourage you to follow the most up-to-date information and guidance offered by the Centers for Disease Control and Prevention (CDC) and the Louisiana Department of Health.
+Louisiana Governor Jon Bel Edwards has issued an indoor mask mandate through September 1, 2021.
+With the current COVID-19 Delta surge continuing to evolve, we encourage you to follow the most up-to-date information and guidance offered by the Centers for Disease Control and Prevention (CDC) and the Louisiana Department of Health.

 Protect yourself and others.
 The Centers for Disease Control and Prevention (CDC) urges all Americans to exercise the following safety precautions in public:

 - Wash your hands with soap and water for at least 20 seconds, especially after you have been in a public place, after touching surfaces frequently touched by others, after blowing your nose, coughing, or sneezing, and before touching your face or eating.

 - If soap and water are not available, bring and use a hand sanitizer that contains at least 60% alcohol.
 Cover all surfaces of your hands and rub your hands together until they feel dry.

 - Avoid touching your eyes, nose, or mouth.